 For a light cleaning, clean the strings by folding a paper towel or cloth over them (so that the strings are sandwiched in between two sides of the cloth) and sliding the cloth up and down.
 Wipe the body of the guitar with a lint-free cloth.

 Clean your guitar thoroughly every time you swap out the strings.
 Remove only two or three strings at once.
 Wipe the fretboard with a barely damp cloth.
 Polish with oil and wipe away excess liquid when you’re done.
 To clean the body, buff with a dry cloth or a cloth that is barely damp.
 You may want to polish your guitar, too.
 Use a polish that will work with the finish on your guitar.
+The guitar is the first thing that comes to mind when string instruments are noted.

 Wipe your banjo down with a lint-free cloth frequently.
 To clean the head, spray a clear grease-cutting cleaner onto a paper towel and use that to gently rub the banjo head.
 To clean the fretboard, rub it down with a clean cloth that has a light coating of oil, such as almond or sesame oil.